World Toilet Day: Convener

 In 2013, UN-Water and the "Thematic Priority Area (TPA) on Drinking Water and Basic Sanitation" received the mandate to oversee World Toilet Day each year.
 This mandate is described in the United Nations Resolution A/67/L.75.

 In consultation with the UN-Water World Toilet Day Task Force, made up of UN-Water member organizations, UN-Water selects the theme based on that year's World Water Development Report and develops content for World Toilet Day communications campaigns.

 UN-Water manages the World Toilet Day website which promotes key issues and stories, provides communications and campaigns resources, and announces events and opportunities to participate.

 The overall World Toilet Day campaign mobilizes civil society, think tanks, non-governmental organizations, academics, corporations and the general public to participate in the associated social media and communications campaigns.
 Ultimately, the aim is to encourage organizations and governments to plan activities and action on sanitation issues to make progress on Sustainable Development Goal 6.

 Annual themes

-Starting in 2012, World Toilet Day themes were selected for each year and form the basis of the related communications campaigns.
+Since 2012, each World Toilet Day has been given a theme.
 Since 2016, the same overall annual theme has been used for both World Toilet Day and World Water Day, based on the World Water Development Report.